China Southern Airlines: Destinations

-Map

 Overview

 China Southern Airlines serves 193 destinations in 35 countries worldwide.
-It maintains a strong presence in the domestic market with its main hubs at Beijing Daxing International Airport and Guangzhou Baiyun International Airport with secondary hubs at Shanghai Pudong International Airport, Chongqing Jiangbei International Airport, and Ürümqi Diwopu International Airport, along with other focus cities in Changchun, Changsha, Dalian, Shenyang, Shenzhen, Wuhan, and Zhengzhou.
-The airline plans to continue to develop Chongqing and Ürümqi as hubs as well to exploit the domestic market potential.
+It maintains a strong presence in the domestic market with its main hubs at Beijing Daxing International Airport and Guangzhou Baiyun International Airport with secondary hubs at Shanghai Pudong International Airport, Chongqing Jiangbei International Airport, Ürümqi Diwopu International Airport, and Wuhan Tianhe International Airport, along with other focus cities in Changchun, Changsha, Dalian, Shenyang, Shenzhen, and Zhengzhou.
+The airline plans to continue to develop Chongqing and Ürümqi as hubs as well as to exploit the domestic market potential.

 China Southern offers 485 flights a day from its Guangzhou hub and 221 from its Beijing hub.
 The airline provides services to 65 international destinations.
 Most of the international flights link Guangzhou with world cities.
-There are also plenty of international flights operated through Beijing, Shanghai, Ürümqi (notably to Central Asia and Middle-east) and Dalian (to Japan, South Korea, and Russia).
-China Southern Airlines has developed an extensive network to Southeast Asia and also has become the Chinese airline with the largest presence in Australia.
+There are also plenty of international flights operated through Beijing, Shanghai, Ürümqi (notably to Central Asia and Middle-East) and Dalian (to Japan, South Korea, and Russia).
+China Southern Airlines has developed an extensive network in Southeast Asia and also has become the Chinese airline with the largest presence in Australia.
 China Southern is also considering expanding into the South American markets, as well as further expansion into the African market.

+On 12 December 2024, it was reported that China Southern has resumed the direct routes between Guangzhou and Adelaide, South Australia.
+The route was initially launched in 2016, but ceased in 2020 due to the COVID-19 pandemic.

 Alliance

 On 28 August 2004, China Southern Airlines signed a Memorandum of Understanding with the airline alliance SkyTeam.
 On 15 November 2007, the airline was officially welcomed as the 11th member of SkyTeam, becoming the first mainland Chinese airline to join any global airline alliance, expanding the alliance's presence on mainland China.

-On 24 December 2018, China Southern Airlines released an official statement saying that it would discontinue its SkyTeam membership on 1 January 2019 and will also terminate its partnership with China Eastern and Delta.
+On 24 December 2018, China Southern Airlines released an official statement saying that it would discontinue its SkyTeam membership on 1 January 2019 and will also terminate its partnership with China Eastern Airlines and Delta Air Lines.